HLT-ISTI/QuaPy/_sources/manuals/datasets.md.txt

 ...
 ```

-and sparse representations of the form:
+or `qp.data.reader.from_sparse` for sparse representations of the form:

 ```
 {-1, 0, or +1} col(int):val(float) col(int):val(float) ... \n
 ...
 ```

+both functions return a tuple `X, y` containing a list of strings and the corresponding
+labels, respectively.

 The code in charge in loading a LabelledCollection is: